SweetySojrani/Cloud_Scaling/Project_Journal.md

 2. List the existing iptables on the secondary2 instance using below command sudo iptables -S

-3. Add iptable firewall rules to the list using below command which will disallow the secondary2 instance from connecting        any of the instances in the replication set.\
-   sudo iptables -A INPUT -s <ip-address> -j DROP
+3. Add iptable firewall rules to the list using below command which will disallow the secondary2 instance from connecting any of the        instances in the replication set sudo iptables -A INPUT -s <ip-address> -j DROP
    Add 4 rules one for each of the instance's public ip address for primary, secondary1, secondary3, secondary4, secondary5